larakeyssner/Spatial_Ecology_in_R/Presentation-Project.md

 2. **Observer effort bias:**
    - Areas with higher human activity (paths, urban areas, parks) are more likely to have birds observed and reported
 3. **Spatial resolution bias:**
-   - The resolution of satellite data (NDVI) might be too coarse, with pixel size larger than fine-scale habitat features
+   - The resolution of satellite data (NDVI) might be too coarse, with a pixel size larger than fine-scale habitat features
    - Small parks, water bodies, or vegetation patches might be misrepresented, affecting the classification of urban vs. natural areas